aeon-toolkit/aeon/docs/source/developer_guide/coding_standards.rst

 API design
 ============

-The general design approach of sktime is described in the paper `“Designing Machine Learning Toolboxes: Concepts, Principles and Patterns” <https://arxiv.org/abs/2101.04938>`__.
+The general design approach of aeon is described in the paper `“Designing Machine Learning Toolboxes: Concepts, Principles and Patterns” <https://arxiv.org/abs/2101.04938>`__.